T 人 N 中

 missTANGQ is trained in Chinese folk dance and movement techniques based on Yin-Yang philosophy.
 She combines these ancient tools with new interactive media and video installations to create ceremonious experiences that migrate between time, cultures, the subconscious and imaginative realms.
 Aimed at healing modern disconnections between self, others and nature, her performance work re-unites the sacred into urban life.
 Through the creation of new rituals grounded in her cultural tradition, she weaves together a tapestry of storytelling, co-creation, and transformative communion.

-As an emerging artist working professionally since 2014, her work has been featured in numerous galleries, performance and cultural spaces in Seattle, New York, Hawaii, Mexico and the Bay Area.
-She has been the recipient of awards granted by Artist Trust, 4Culture, and Seattle Office of Arts and Culture.
-She has recently completed an open studio residency with the Santa Cruz Museum of Art and History as well as developed engaging workshops for the Seattle Art Museum and shown work at SAM's Olympic Sculpture Park.
+As an emerging artist working professionally since 2014, her work has been featured in numerous galleries and performance spaces in Seattle, Los Angeles, New York, the Bay Area, Hawaii, Mexico and China.
+She has been the recipient of awards granted by Artist Trust, 4Culture and the Seattle Office of Arts and Culture.
+She has completed residencies with the SOMArts Cultural Center, Santa Cruz Museum of Art and History and Xucun International Art Commune in China.
+Her most notable performances recently have been at Fort Mason Center for the Arts, Asian Art Museum and SFMOMA.